House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Evolution RAGE4 7¼” Metal Chop Saw

 The Evolution RAGE4 is a reasonable chop saw for those on a really tight budget.
 It has a 10-amp motor, which powers a small 7¼-inch blade.
-The RAGE4 is mort portable and a lot lighter than most other models, but it also limits its potential uses.
+The RAGE4 is portable and much lighter than most other models, but it also limits its potential uses.
 Most buyers will be looking for something with a larger blade.

-It is priced lower than virtually all other models and it is a good choice for those with extremely limited workspace.
-It can also cut through plastic, wood, aluminum, and other metals without having to change the blade out, and when cutting metal, it produces very few sparks so it’s safe.
+It is priced lower than virtually all other models, and it is a good choice for those with a small workspace.
+It can also cut through plastic, wood, aluminum, and other metals without having to change the blade out, and when cutting metal, it produces very few sparks, so it’s safe.

 Pros